jason1110/custom_designer_frontend/README.md

 * A user will be able to save their creation and see it in thier profile once they are logged in.

 ## Tech
-* Node JS with teh following dependencies:
+* Node JS with the following dependencies:
    * "bcrypt": "^5.0.0",
    * "cors": "^2.8.5",
    * "express": "^4.17.1",